icecube/icetray-public/cmake/resources/docs/dependencies.rst

 Required Dependencies
 ---------------------

-These packages are required to compile the combo metaproject
+These packages are required to compile IceTray

 .. list-table::
   :widths: 4 10 10